Majidemoon/sensor-api/README.md

 # sensor-api

-api to get request from microprocessors and shows result with matplotlib
+simple api to get request from microprocessors with post request and create plot with matplotlib and show result with websocket in web page